 Training complies with National Minimum Standards and the Fostering Regulations 2011.

 All approved Foster Carers are required to complete the Training, Support and Development Standards for Foster Care within twelve months of approval.
-Connected persons and short break carers have an eighteen month timescale in which to complete these standards.
-Foster carers have access to relevant training provided by Workforce Learning and Development and approved carers are expected to complete eight mandatory training topics within the first two years of approval.
-Specialist on-line training is commissioned by the service.
+Family and Friends and short break carers have an eighteen month timescale in which to complete these standards.
+Foster carers have access to relevant training provided by Workforce Learning and Development and approved carers are expected to complete mandatory training as outlined in the training passport.
+Evidence of training facilitates the progression through the payment for skills scheme.